blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 * `inactivevoltage`, `inactivecurrent`: voltage or current is detected when the control pin is low, indicating the supply or load should be off, but isn't.

+#### Vibration Anomaly Alert

+The `vibration` alert is sent when the vibration thresholds are set and the measured vibration does not match the

 ## Routing Data out of Notehub